miyagi-sensei/georgia/class9/README.md

   steps += 1
 ```
 further elaborating....
-> !!!
-Ask if they can read pseudocode
 ```
 Declare array H[] and store the height of rock i at H[i] x = 1; y = N;